 Protected Disclosures (Protection of Whistleblowers) Bill

 The Minister of State Services has introduced a Bill seeking to replace the current Protected Disclosures legislation.
-The legislation is supposed to provide protections to an individual who comes forward about potential serious wrongdoing in organisations.
+The legislation is supposed to provide protection to an individual who comes forward about potential serious wrongdoing in organisations.
 The Minister says the current Act is not working as it should.

 The Parliament website states the “bill clarifies the definition of serious wrongdoing, enables people to report serious wrongdoing directly to an appropriate authority at any time, strengthens protections for disclosers, clarifies the internal procedure requirements for public sector organisations and the potential forms of adverse conduct disclosers may face”.